terraform-aws-modules/terraform-aws-emr/examples/serverless-cluster/README.md

-# AWS EMR Virtual Cluster Example
+# AWS EMR Serverless Cluster Example

 Configuration in this directory creates: